Devonport, Plymouth: Mount Wise

 The high ground south of the town is called Mount Wise.
 Enclosed within the town ramparts, it was given its own redoubt in the 1770s, with eight guns and two mortars protecting the coastal approach to the dockyard.
-In earlier times, a gun wharf had been established on the quayside here to the south-east; the gun wharf was removed (and re-established at Morice Yard alongside the Dockyard) in 1724, but the area remained dominated by the armed forces up until the present century.
+In earlier times, a gun wharf had been established on the quayside to the south-east, but this was removed and re-established at Morice Yard alongside the Dockyard in 1724.
 From the late-eighteenth/early-nineteenth century both the military Governor and naval Commander-in-Chief of Plymouth were accommodated in large houses on Mount Wise (in Government House and Admiralty House respectively).
-In 1805 a Royal Laboratory (an outpost of the Woolwich Arsenal) was established just north-west of the redoubt; small-arms ammunition and explosives were manufactured here, until the compound was converted into barracks accommodation (Mount Wise Barracks) in the 1830s.
+In 1805 a Royal Laboratory (an outpost of the Woolwich Arsenal) was established just north-west of the redoubt, small-arms where ammunition and explosives were manufactured until the compound was converted into barracks accommodation (Mount Wise Barracks) in the 1830s.

 21st-century Devonport

-During the millennium decade, Devonport received government New Deal for Communities funding of £48.7 million; this enabled an extensive Regeneration programme to be carried out.
-Since 2009, the investments have begun to transform Devonport – physically, socially, demographically.
-Where once the area was run-down, depressed, and classified as 'deprived' in many categories, the 21st-century Devonport is beginning to achieve the city's vision of ...
-"The recreation of Devonport as a distinct place in modern Plymouth; a vibrant self sustaining community; a place of real quality, variety and interest, the pride of residents, attractive to visitors and a model of 21st Century living, working and playing."
+During the millennium decade, Devonport received government New Deal for Communities funding of £48.7 million, which enabled an extensive Regeneration programme to be carried out.
+Since 2009, the investments have been used to transform Devonport physically, socially, and demographically.
+Where once the area was run-down, depressed, and classified as 'deprived' in many categories, the 21st-century Devonport is beginning to achieve the city's vision of being "a distinct place in modern Plymouth; a vibrant self-sustaining community; a place of real quality, variety and interest, the pride of residents, attractive to visitors and a model of 21st Century living, working and playing."

 The Admiralty's release of several land plots in Devonport has assisted the Regeneration project.
-One ex-MoD area, where new homes will be available from 2011, is the Admiralty House site at Mount Wise.
-Although there are pockets of regeneration work remaining to be completed, the waterfront district of Devonport is becoming one of the desired residential areas of the city of Plymouth.
+One ex-MoD area, the Admiralty House site at Mount Wise, is earmarked for residential property development.
+Notably, the waterfront district of Devonport is quickly becoming one of the most desired residential areas of the city of Plymouth.

 In 2011, the Devonport Heritage Trail was introduced, complete with over 70 waymarkers outlining the route.